svtk/AtomicKotlinCourse/Usability/Overloading/Exercise 3/task.md

 fun List<Int>.myJoinToString(prefix: String, postfix: String): String
 ```

-Uncomment the `myJoinToString()` function in the solution guide, and see what
+Uncomment the `myJoinToString()` function in the starter code, and see what
 error you get.